near/docs/docs/roles/developer/examples/near-api-js/guides.md

 ###### did it work?

-**You'll know it worked** when you open the page you just created in a browser, open the JavaScript Developer Console and confirm you have a reference to `nearlib` and `wallet` as well as a live connection to the NEAR platform via the `near` object.
+**You'll know it worked** when you open the page you just created in a browser, open the JavaScript Developer Console and confirm you have a reference to `near-api-js` and `wallet` as well as a live connection to the NEAR platform via the `near` object.

 <blockquote class="warning">
 <strong>heads up</strong><br><br>